 - This connection pool feature is provided by PolarDB PolarProxy and does not affect the connection pool feature of your client.
 If your client provides a connection pool, you do not need to enable the connection pool feature of PolarDB PolarProxy.

 The parallel query feature is a parallel query framework that is launched in PolarDB for MySQL 8.0.
 PolarDB enables the query framework based on database costs and rules.
-For more information about parallel queries, see Parallel queries.
+For more information about parallel queries, see Parallel query.

 - Why am I unable to retrieve a record immediately after I insert the record?